 Checklist for NRIs planning to purchase property from an Indian Resident

-If you are planning to acquire any property or land in India from an Indian Resident, the following checkpoints need to be kept in mind from the perspective of the Indian Income Tax Law:
+An NRI buying property in India is fraught with many legal & taxation formalities.
+If you are planning to acquire land or buying property in India from an Indian Resident, the following checkpoints need to be kept in mind from the perspective of the Indian Income Tax Law:

-- NRI Buyer is responsible to deduct tax if the sale value for transfer of immovable property (other than agricultural land) exceeds INR 50 Lakhs.
+- During purchase of property by NRI in India, an NRI Buyer is responsible to deduct tax if the sale value for transfer of immovable property (other than agricultural land) exceeds INR 50 Lakhs.

-- TDS Rate would be 1% on total sale value if the Resident Seller has furnished his PAN.
+- The tax on purchase of property in India initiates in the form of TDS, for which the rate would be 1% on total sale value if the Resident Seller has furnished his PAN.
 In the absence of PAN, the TDS rate would be 20%.

 - NRI is also responsible to generate TDS Certificate (Form 16B) from TRACES portal and furnish the same to the Seller within 15 days from the due date of filing Form 26QB.